Necrotizing Fasciitis (cont.)

 What are some additional sources of information on necrotizing fasciitis?

-"BBB - Aeromonas hydrophila," U.S. Centers for Disease Control and Prevention
+"BBB - Aeromonas hydrophila," U.S. Food and Drug Administration

 "Dermatologic Manifestations of Necrotizing Fasciitis," Medscape.com

 Maynor, Michael E. "Emergent Management of Necrotizing Fasciitis."
 Medscape.com.
 Nov.
 13, 2013. <http://emedicine.medscape.com/article/784690-overview>.